-The Alpha launch vehicle provides an electrical interface between the spacecraft and the customer ground support equipment.
+Alpha provides an electrical interface between the spacecraft and the customer ground support equipment.
 The Alpha LV is equipped with both a flight interface and a ground interface.
 The flight interface with the spacecraft is for separation commands and separation monitoring.
-The ground interface is available up to T-0 via a quick-disconnect umbilical on the Alpha payload base assembly.
+The ground interface is available up to T-0 via a quick-disconnect umbilical.